raymondworkshop/old.myblog/_posts/2018-01-16-programming-note.md

 ---
 layout: post
-title: "Notes on Python, golang, and typescript programming"
+title: "Notes on Python, and typescript programming"
 date: 2018-01-16
 comments: true
 categories: [home,notes]
-abstract: "Notes on Python, golang, and typescript programming"
+abstract: "Notes on Python, and typescript programming"
 ---
->Notes on Python, golang, and typescript programming
+>Notes on Python, and typescript programming